fireship-io/fireship.io/content/lessons/typescript-design-patterns/index.md

 ```
 ### Mediator

-The mediator is provids a middle layer between objects that communicate with each other.
-This pattern implemented frequently in JavaScript libaries via plugin systems (like Webpack) and middleware (like Express).
+The mediator pattern provides a middle layer between objects that communicate with each other.
+This pattern is implemented frequently in JavaScript libaries via plugin systems (like [Webpack](https://webpack.js.org)) and middleware (like [Express](https://expressjs.com/en/resources/middleware.html)).

 {{< file "ts" "software.ts" >}}
 ```typescript